 The reasons will be clearly stated in the decision letter.

-The Admissions Office will ask you to inform them whether you will accept the offer of admission or conditional admission.
+The Admissions Office will ask you to inform them whether you will accept the offer of conditional admission.
 Please go to the online application portal to accept the offer.
 You have the following choices:

 Accept, but start later